 Short-term rentals

 Owing to the high number of visitors to the Algarve, there are many holiday properties of all descriptions and locations available for weekly rental during the spring and summer months.
 Many of these are also available for winter lets at a vastly reduced rate.
-These properties are fully furnished and ideal for exploring the region before purchasing, or for those not residing in the Algarve year round.
+These properties are fully furnished and ideal for exploring the region before purchasing or for those not residing in the Algarve year-round.

+There are several options for those who prefer to rent.
 Long-term rental properties are usually unfurnished, while short-term properties are typically furnished.

 To rent accommodation in Portugal, expats will need to sign a tenancy agreement (contrato de arrendamento).
 This agreement should outline the length of the lease, when it should be reviewed and how much notice the tenant or landlord needs to provide when ending the contract early.
-Rental contracts can be either open-ended or fixed-term.
-In the case of a fixed-term contract, the duration and expiry date need to be clearly stated in the contract.
-Expats must ensure they understand each aspect of the contract before signing it.

 Utilities